prabhuignoto/nexhealth_quickstart/README.md

 | LOCATION_ID | Refers to a specific location                                                              |
 | API_KEY     |                                                                                            |

-Similarly, change the location id assigned to your account in the.env file under the frontend folder.
+Similarly, change the location_id assigned to your account in the `.env` file under the `frontend` folder.

-Here is how the Frontend app's env file looks.
+Here is how the frontend app's `.env` file looks:

 ```sh
   REACT_APP_API=http://localhost:4000/api
   REACT_APP_LOCATION_ID=449
 ```

-> Note: .env files are convenient for local development.
-Do not run production application using .env files.
+> Note: `.env` files are convenient for local development.
+Do not run production applications using .env files.

 Please contact the NexHealth team if you have any questions about these values.